cmerck1/workout-generator-cli/README.md

 ### Possible future features ###

+* Add warm-ups, cool downs, and foam rolling to make the workouts more complete.
 * Include rest and tempo into the format.
 * Take into account a user's fitness level (beginner, intermediate, advanced) and modify the workout given accordingly.
 * Allow user to input how many sets, reps, and weight for each exercise completed in order to track their progress.